I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 (3) receives significantly different tax treatment from other series or is involved in a payment plan with the IRS;

-(4) serves as a management entity with exposure to the public – tenants, vendors, contractors, and the like – this function is better placed in a separate LLC altogether.
+(4) serves as a management entity with exposure to the public (tenants, vendors, contractors, and the like) since this function is better placed in a separate LLC altogether.

 Title Insurance and Assumed Names

-Both title companies and lenders are new to transactions and title policies involving specific series, so this is an evolving area of practice.
-For instance, title companies typically require a certificate of good standing for an LLC, whether it is a traditional LLC or a Series LLC.
+Both title companies and lenders are new to transactions involving specific series, so this is an evolving area at the level of practice.
+For instance, title companies typically require a certificate of good standing for an LLC, whether traditional or series.
 Title companies can be obsessive about this.
 We have even encountered title companies that demand a certificate of good standing for specific series.
 This reflects a misunderstanding of the law and the series concept.
-Since series are created privately, without necessity for public notice or a state filing, no official method exists for establishing that a series (as opposed to the company at large) is in "good standing."
+Since series are created privately, without necessity for public notice or state filing, no official method exists for establishing that a series (as opposed to the company at large) is in good standing.
 Some lawyers argue that the statute should be amended to provide for registration of series and therefore the ability of the state to determine if a particular series is in good standing or not.
-This author opposes this idea on anonymity and asset protection grounds.
-As much company activity as possible – including the creation of series – should be kept out of the public records.
+We oppose this idea on anonymity and asset protection grounds.
+As much company activity as possible, including the creation of series, should be kept out of the public records.
 Amending the statute to require series registration and good standing would only serve to make Texas a less attractive asset protection destination.